“I Want to Travel Longer…”

 A quick Google search with the type of instructing job you are interested will pull up results.
 If you are already abroad, hit up the yoga studio and dive shop down the street.

 Perhaps you’re already abroad and know a place pretty well and your wallet is getting thinner as we speak?
 I have met people who are tour guides in a destination that they chose to live in.
 Your getting paid to show off a city you love, uhm, yes.
 Awesome!
 Knowing another language along with English would be helpful.
+This is one of the best travel jobs out there if you’re knowledgable about a city already.

 If you can commit, the Peace Corps give awesome benefits and it’s like you get paid.
 It’s technically a volunteer position but with things like your necessities paid for, transportation, and possibilities of loan forgiveness you’re hardly shelling anything out.